tinomager/document-classification/README.md

 This is a simple sample for me to use a zero-shot classification model to classify the content of PDF documents into predefined categories.

+For this project, we will use the [mDeBERTa-v3-base-xnli-multilingual-nli-2mil7 model](https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7) from Hugging Face.

 ## Requirements

 To install the required dependencies, run: